RedisLabs/redislabs-docs/content/rs/administering/database-operations/creating-database.md

     as explained in [Database memory
     limit]({{< relref "/rs/administering/database-operations/memory-limit.md" >}}).

-    a.
-If the cluster is configured to support rack-zone awareness, once you enable replication you can also choose whether to enable **rack-zone awareness** for the database.
+    1. If the cluster is configured to support rack-zone awareness, once you enable replication you can also choose whether to enable **rack-zone awareness** for the database.
 For additional details, refer to [Rack-zone